Petals Like A River

 During this time, things one did in one’s daily life, that were never clearly seen before, revealed themselves.
 Those personal proclivities, which many finally had time to savor—some clung to in a grasp for “normalcy” or a feeling of assurance that everything would be okay—became more apparent as ritual and markers of time passing, but also reflective of wasteful consumption.
 For myself, hectic mornings meant I had been using pre-made tea bags, a practice replaced with loose-leaf now.
 Rather than they end up in a landfill, I realized they could be collected to be used in the future.

 Many years later, I constructed tea sleeve substrates.
-The tea sleeves’ rips and missing sections were filled with old, gold gilding paint, both as part meditation, healing, and a nod to wabi-sabi: defects can be appreciated, and a mark of age or use can express the unique imprint of experience.
+The tea sleeves’ rips and missing sections were filled with old, gold gilding paint, both as part meditation, healing, and a nod to kintsugi: defects can be appreciated, and a mark of age or use can express the unique imprint of experience.

 Next, expired cyanotype solution was applied and exposed to the sun.
 Then, garden-harvested and crushed fuchsia petals were glued to the surface.
 As if floating on a river, the petals follow an organic path by overlapping the white patches in the mottled cyanotype underneath.